ory/docs/docs/ecosystem/styleguide/styleguide.md

   capabilities or tools.
 Features requiring title case should be added to the [word list](https://github.com/ory/docs/blob/0533161365f1d8bdca23dcb7ae36a34ea631997a/docs/markdownlint.yml#L31).

-Do not match the capitalization of terms or phrases on the [Website](https://ory.sh) by default.
+Don't match the capitalization of terms or phrases on the [Website](https://ory.sh) by default.

 #### Other terms